CagriCanSaracaydin/CS412-TermProject/README.md

    - R² of 0.9227 means the model explains 92% of the variance in log10 like counts.
    - Primary factors are numeric in nature (comments_count, follower_count, is_verified, etc.), reflecting core engagement details.

+## 5. Team Members

+I worked alone on this term project, implemented everything by myself.

+Çağrı Can Saraçaydın - 30984